 Government is not reason, it is not eloquence – it is force.
 Like fire, it is a dangerous servant and a fearful master.” – George Washington, attributed

 In my last post we explored the principle of Natural Law, and concluded that since our Creator had placed certain laws in nature, these laws bind all men equally.
 We ended by asking two questions: can any other law or piece of legislation be legitimate in the face of Natural Law, and who should enforce Natural Law?
-At first glance, these two questions may seem only marginally … Read the rest
+At first glance, these two questions may seem only marginally related, but closer examination will reveal … Read the rest

 To understand political power right, and derive it from its original, we must consider what state all men are naturally in, and that is a state of perfect freedom to order their actions and dispose of their possessions and persons as they think fit, within the bounds of the law of nature, without asking leave or depending upon the will of any man.